nodebotanist/NEJS-2019/slides/presentation.md

 # Why native modules are such a pain

-* They have to be recompiled on download
+* They have to be compiled on download for the architecture you're installing on
 * They either have to compile on every platform OR leave off platforms from support
 * Node-Gyp (disclaimer: I respecc the hecc out of their work.)

+^ Native modules are code in other languages that Node interfaces with ^ Right now, when you npm i your native modules, they download and compile the source on your machine

 ---